1. What is the Politics & International Affairs major?

 Public Service Worker

-Skills developed within this major include: Skillful at speaking, reading, and writing; Ability to effectively communicate ideas; Able to associate with people with differing beliefs; Skilled at developing personal thoughts/theories; Ability to assess crises and problem solve; Awareness of community needs; and propensity to be a leader.
+Skills developed within this major include: skillful at speaking, reading, and writing; ability to effectively communicate ideas; able to associate with people with differing beliefs; skilled at developing personal thoughts/theories; ability to assess crises and problem solve; awareness of community needs; quantitative literacy (ability to calculate, interpret and present statistical data using statistical software programs); and propensity to be a leader.